SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 2. You will see 4 blue buttons, Click on the **• ISO Version •** button
 3. Lastly go to **• https://archive.org/download/Sega_Rally_2_Championship_Win95_1999_Eng •**
 4. Download both the **.cue** and **.bin** for **• SEGARally2Championship-Eng-PlayDisc •**  Since the internet archive has a download speed cap and your internet speed, this may take awhile. **Download one at a time.**
+5. Both the **play disc** files will be used at a later time to play the game, create a folder on your desktop to store it for ease of use when its time.

 Next, we're getting a program that creates a virtual CD drive, i will be using **DAEMON Tools** (You can also use WinCDEmu)
 + • [DAEMON Tools Lite](https://www.daemon-tools.cc/products/dtLite#page) •